dovecot/documentation/source/configuration_manual/mail_location/obox/dictmap.rst

 ..
 Note:: Cassandra support is done via SQL dict, because Cassandra CQL is implemented as a lib-sql driver.

-Obox should work with Cassandra v2.x or v3.x.
-Obox is internally tested with v2.1 and v2.2, so those are the recommended version(s) to use.
+Obox should work with Cassandra v2.1, v2.2 or v3.x.
+A recent v3.x release is recommended.

 Configuration
 -------------